 Using different crops also makes efficient use of water, solar radiation, and other resources.
 For example, the alfalfa grown during forage years starts earlier in the season than barley and takes advantage of the resources available then.
 This increased 'resource use efficiency' improves productivity and yield, and there are few losses of nutrients and organic matter since the soil is seldom disturbed, especially in forage years.
 As a result, minimum input systems such as this can still produce high outputs.
 The Agroecological cropping system may help determine if minimum-input systems are sustainable.

 Classical and Hendrigan plots compared

 The Classical and Hendrigan plots showcase a broad spectrum of cropping systems.
-On one end of the spectrum, the Wheat-Fallow system of the Classical Plots is the most exploitive and conventional of agricultural systems, especially in north central Alberta.
-It is unnecessary to conserve moisture by summer fallowing in this region, but in the Classical Plots this system is used to control weeds.
+On one end of the spectrum, the Wheat-Fallow system of the Classical Plots is the most exploitive and conventional of agricultural systems, especially in north-central Alberta.
+It is unnecessary to conserve moisture by summer following in this region, but in the Classical Plots, this system is used to control weeds.